Human Resources Manager // Gerente de Recursos Humanos

 Compensation and Employee Benefits

-This position’s salary is currently set at $57,582 annually (before taxes and other withholdings), which is Highlander’s current annual Level 3 salary.
-Highlander is currently undergoing a compensation assessment, work we are undertaking as part of our organizational call for justice, and we expect the pay scale to shift in the months ahead.
+This position’s salary is set at $69,098 annually (before taxes and other withholdings), which is Highlander’s annual Level 3 salary.

 This position is currently a full-time, salaried position, with occasional evening and weekend work required.
 Due to the nature of this work, this position is an exempt position, which means it does not qualify for overtime pay.
 This position is excluded from the union.